The-Youssef-Nasr-Company/Youssef-Land/README.md

 For example, type `/give <username:random> command_block 64` on Minecraft Chat to get 64 Command Blocks as typed in the valid syntax with the permission of an __Operator__!
 These Command Blocks can get you to experimenting!

 You can use `/weather <weather:thunder:clear:rain>` to change the weather as typed in the valid syntax with any type of permission!
 Using `/tp <who to where>` can transport you to your friend as typed in the valid syntax with any type of permission!

+#### Minecraft Bugs

+There were unamazing bugs on Minecraft that must be reported, but where to find the _dashboard_?
+To think, [Jira](https://www.atlassian.com/software/jira) can help!
+To get to the Minecraft bug reporting dashboard, type `bugs.mojang.com` while in `New Tab`.